 We often brighten up this task by playing music and offering a team-building lunch.
 It’ll make the day go faster and the result will be a far stronger data set to work from!

 Day 4.
-Hit that Inbox:
+Hit the Inbox:

 Time to bash out some emails.
 Get your reps to reach out to their prospects via email.
 Whether they use their standard email, BASHO template or send via LinkedIn Inmail, allow them the freedom to improvise on the subject line or by modifying the usual content a little.